Graduate Degree and Certificate Requirements

 The Doctoral Dissertation Public Lecture Presentation-Defense has three phases, as follows:

-Public Lecture Presentation-Defense: In the public lecture or presentation, the candidate is expected to share the results of his or her dissertation research with the audience and the dissertation committee.
+Public Lecture Presentation-Defense: In the public lecture or presentation, candidates are expected to share the results of their dissertation research with the audience and the dissertation committee.
 This lecture or presentation may vary in length depending on the circumstances and discipline.
 At the end of this public lecture or presentation, members of the audience, as well as the dissertation committee members, are encouraged to direct questions pertaining to the presentation or research to the candidate.
 The Graduate Examiner moderates the questioning.

 Communicating Dissertation Revision Requirements: To communicate to the Graduate School that revisions to the dissertation were requested at the Defense, a box on the Defense form will be checked that indicates "Changes Required."
 The dissertation advisor will not sign the dissertation cover page until the student has made all required revisions.
 Submission of the cover page to the Graduate School will indicate that the student has made the revisions satisfactorily.